The Law of the Iterated Logarithm for a Class of SPDEs: Notation and Main Results

-The other model studied here is FVP, which observes the evolution of population based on the genetic type of individuals.
+The other model studied here is FVP, which observes the evolution of the population based on the genetic type of individuals.
 It is the continuous version of the step-wise mutation model, in which individuals move in $\mathbb{Z}^{d}$ according to a continuous time sample random walk.
-In Biology, mutation is the term given to indicate change in copies of DNA from parents to offsprings, which can cause major problems such as the development of tumors.
-In FVP, the population is fixed throughout time with each individual having a gene type and every time a mutation occurs the individual changes in gene type and moves to a new location.
-Therefore, the distribution of gene types is observed, making FVP a probability-measure valued process with mutation rate given by $\epsilon$.
+In FVP, the population is fixed throughout time with each individual having a gene type and every time a mutation occurs the individual changes gene type and moves to a new location.
+Therefore, the distribution of gene types is observed, making FVP a probability-measure valued process with mutation rate given by $\varepsilon$.
 More background on FVP can be found in \cite{Etheridge, Kurtz1, Kurtz2}.
-Similar to SBM, we provide the different ways FVP, denoted also as $\{\mu_{t}^{\epsilon}\}$, is defined in the literature as follows.
+Similar to SBM, FVP can be given by the unique solution to the following martingale problem: for $f\in \mathcal{C}_{c}^{2}(\mathbb{R})$,